doctorfree/nvim-lazyman/README.md

 ### Lazyman source code

-The convenience script to install and initialize `lazyman/Lazyman` is provided at [lazyman.sh](lazyman.sh).
+The convenience script to install and initialize `nvim-Lazyman` is provided at [lazyman.sh](lazyman.sh).
 The automated install and initialization is performed by `lazyman` and [install_neovim.sh](scripts/install_neovim.sh).